chetansinghsajwan/notes/linux/vfs.md

 This layer is used by the kernel itself to intereact with different filesystems.
 The kernel then exposes system calls like `open` function which allows programs in user space to interact with files.

-Following are the primary structures that make
+Following are the primary structures that makes up VFS:

+1. Filesystem Type
+2. Superblock
+3. Dentry and Dentry cache
+4. Inode
+5. File

 ## References